alexandair/entra-powershell-docs/docs/conceptual/delegated-access-auth.md

 author: omondiatieno
 manager: CelesteDG
 ms.author: jomondi
-ms.reviewer: stevemutungi254
+ms.reviewer: stevemutungi

 #customer intent: As a Microsoft Entra PowerShell user, I want to understand the delegated access method of authentication, so that I can securely sign in to Microsoft Graph and manage my resources.
 ---

-# Use delegated authentication with Microsoft Entra PowerShell
+# Use delegated authentication

-This article explains how to use delegated access with Microsoft Entra PowerShell.
+This article explains how to use delegated access with the Microsoft Entra PowerShell module.
 Delegated access allows an application to perform actions on behalf of a user who is currently signed in.
 This method is ideal for one-time management tasks and environments that require manual sign-in, like those using multifactor authentication (MFA).
 It also makes it easier to test scripts, learn, and manage tasks spontaneously without the need to set up service principals or other app-only authentication methods that don't involve user interaction.

+While the delegated access method of authentication is the recommended sign-in method, you can also use other interactive authentication methods such as:

+- Authorization code flow
+- Device code flow
+- Access token

+In this article, you learn the various ways of signing into Microsoft Entra PowerShell to manage your Microsoft Entra resources.

 ## Prerequisites